TAPPI 844 Determining Construction of Corrugated Boards

 Summary of TAPPI Corrugated Board Information

-This standard T 844 testing method is a procedure to determine the normal basis of weight in the components of corrugated shipping boxes and boards.
-Test specimens of corrugated fiberboard are treated with water.
+Standard TAPPI T844 testing determines the normal basis of weight in the components of corrugated shipping boxes and boards.
+Additionally, test specimens of corrugated fiberboard are treated with water.
 This is completed so that the component layers can be separated, dried, and weighed.

 The goal of this method is to identify the probable marketing grade under which the papers were likely sold.
 Not to be confused with determining the exact basis weights of the papers comprising a corrugated material.

-The examination is performed on a single sample due to limitations in available material.
-The results can be affected from any damage or abrasions of the surface layers.
+The examination is performed on a single sample due to limitations in the available material.
+With this intention, results can be affected by any damage or abrasions of the surface layers.
 Ideally, the sample is taken from a flat area of the board away from score lines.

 Scope of TAPPI 844 Corrugated Board Testing

 This method is applicable to all types of corrugated fiberboard.
 However, the surface layers of the specimen should be free from any damage or abrasions.
 This may lead to loss of fiber or otherwise impact the test results.

 Since the board is immersed in water, there is typically no need to condition specimens before testing.
 In some cases, the results are checked by summing the measured weights of each component.
 Next, they are compared to the initial basis weight of the combined sample.